aerele/kartoza/README.md

 bench --site your-site.local migrate
 ```

-After installation, the module will add South African localization features to your ERPNext instance.
+After installation, the module will add South African localization features to your Cohenix ERPinstance.

 ## Features